SidneyElsayed/midoandtolo/_posts/2022-02-02-uae-carnet-de-passage.md

 ## What should I bring?

 You’ll need your Emirates ID and the car registration.
 Note that the car has to be under your name and you have to be the one to cross with it.
-We also brought our passports and driver’s license and copies of everything just in case, but didn’t need it.
+We also brought our passports and driver’s licenses and copies of everything just in case, but didn’t need it.

 ## The Process: